 Traveling is more than a hobby for me; it’s a way of life.
 Everything I own, including my two dogs, fits neatly in my car and everything I really need fits in a backpack.
-In the past seven years my dogs and I have crossed the country eleven times, taken dozens of regional road trips, hiked thousands of miles in the lower 48 states and lived in nine states on both coasts: PA, OR, MD, VA, NM, MT, MI, WV, and ME.
-This summer I headed north to Canada and hit my 50th state: Alaska!
+Over the past ten years my dogs and I have crossed the country fourteen times, taken dozens of regional road trips, hiked thousands of miles in all 50 states and lived in ten states on both coasts: PA, OR, MD, VA, NM, MT, MI, WV, ME and MT.

-Last spring, after seven years of living out of my car between housesitting jobs, I bought myself a home on the road: a 5 by 10 foot solar-powered Teardrop trailer.
-I spent the whole glorious summer living on the road, boondocking across 20 states and three Canadian provinces.
+For my 30th birthday, after seven years of living out of my car between housesitting jobs, I bought myself a home on the road: a 5 by 10 foot solar-powered Teardrop trailer.
+I spent three whole glorious summers living on the road, boondocking across 37 states and seven Canadian provinces.

 At least once a year, I leave the dogs with friends and travel overseas.
-So far, I’ve flown to Hawaii, ridden a train around Europe, volunteered in post-hurricane Honduras, gone mountaineering in Ecuador and trekking in Peru.
-Next fall, I’m scheming a trip to my mitochondrial motherland: the UK!
+So far, I’ve flown to Hawaii, ridden a train around Europe, volunteered in post-hurricane Honduras, gone mountaineering in Ecuador and trekking in Peru and visited my mitochondrial motherland: the UK!

 Trains, planes and automobiles are great ways to cover a lot of ground, but my favorite way to travel is on foot.
 Years ago, I got into the habit of taking a long walk everyday and since then, my own feet have carried me over a lot of miles.

 If you’d like to get an idea of just how much ground I’ve covered, check out my travel photos on flickr.
-I started taking photographs six years ago, while I was living in Oregon and 40,000 photos later, I have cultivated quite the eye.
-My photos have appeared in magazines like EARTH and Afar and have won numerous awards, including from the National Park Service.
+I started taking photographs over a decade years ago, while I was living in Oregon and 100,000 photos later, I have cultivated quite the eye.
+My photos have appeared in magazines like EARTH and Afar and have won numerous awards.
 I post new photos from new adventures several times a week on flickr (yeah, I get out A LOT!) and if you’re looking for photos of some specific place, just ask.
 I’ve probably been there!